Richard K. England, Dean

 Presidential Scholars Program

 The Presidential Scholars Program is a concentrated academic leadership experience that fuses ambition with ability.
 Attracting the best, brightest, and most determined students, the Presidential Scholars Program provides substantive opportunities for personal, academic, and pre-professional growth.
 Individualized faculty mentoring, mindful exploration of self-initiated academic goals, and flexible sequenced programming allow Presidential Scholars to plan their undergraduate academic career with an eye toward graduate study and/or professional practice.
-As Presidential Scholars, students complete the University Honors Program, HON 1191–Honors First-Year Seminar, and a self-selected Honors Experience designed to provide meaningful personal, academic, and/or pre-professional challenge.
-In exchange for meeting the high expectations of the program, Presidential Scholars receive tuition and fee coverage for up to eight (8) semesters.
-Five Presidential Scholars will be named as Pemberton Presidential Scholars and receive EIU housing and dining benefits for up to eight (8) semesters.
-These awards are competitive.
-See Honors Scholarships at the end of this section for more details.
+As Presidential Scholars, students complete the University Honors Program, HON 1191–Honors First-Year Seminar, and a self-selected Honors experience designed to provide meaningful personal, academic, and/or pre-professional challenge.
+In exchange for meeting the high expectations of the program, Presidential Scholars receive tuition and fee coverage for up to eight (8) semesters [See Honors Scholarships, below, for more details.]

 Incoming freshmen may apply for the 4-year scholarship if they meet the following minimum qualifications:

-- 30 ACT composite score, and either a 3.50 final cumulative high school GPA or a final rank in the top 10% of the high school graduating class.
+- 30 ACT, and either a 3.5 GPA or rank in the top 10% of the high school graduating class.

-- 28 ACT composite score, and either a 3.75 final cumulative high school GPA or a final rank in the top 5% of the high school graduating class.
+- 28 ACT, and either a 3.75 GPA or rank in the top 5% of the high school graduating class.